-- A. Observe and record the paper's physical construction and components for all general class characteristics (e.g., dimensions, color, opacity, optical properties), and manufacturing class characteristics and post-manufacturing characteristics (e.g., lines, punch holes, perforations, folds, cuts, staple holes). - Measure the relative spacing and approximate size of the components utilizing a ruler and record measurements in standard or metric increments. - B. If a physical component of the paper is a printing process, Redacted and not a physical feature in the paper, refer to DOC-207 Graphic Arts, Photocopier, and Printer Examinations. - C. If a physical component of the paper is a watermark or other brand marking, refer to DOC-225 Conducting a Watermark Search.
+- A. Observe and record the paper's physical construction and components for all general class characteristics Redacted and manufacturing/post-manufacturing characteristics Redacted - Measure the relative spacing and approximate size of the components utilizing a ruler and record measurements in standard or metric increments. - B. If a physical component of the paper is a printing process, Redacted and not a physical feature in the paper, refer to DOC-207 Graphic Arts, Photocopier, and Printer Examinations. - C. If a physical component of the paper is a watermark or other brand marking, refer to DOC-225 Conducting a Watermark Search. - D. If a physical component of the paper is indentations, such as manufacturer wire Redacted

-D. Redacted